 - Find Training – Resources for Job Seekers

 - Video: Learn About California Training Benefits

-Claimants who receive Unemployment Insurance benefits must report any school attendance to the EDD in the week when school begins.
+Claimants who receive UI benefits must report any school attendance to the EDD in the week when school begins.
 Claimants attending a training course approved under the California Training Benefits Program are not required to look for work, be available for work, or accept work while in training.

 - Filing a Claim – Claim Process: A step-by-step explanation of what happens when an individual files a UI claim.
-Included are the actions the Department must take to resolve an eligibility issue.
+Included are the actions the EDD must take to resolve an eligibility issue.

-- After you Filed – Telephone Interview: Provides information about what you can expect when the Department conducts an interview about eligibility issues.
+- After you Filed – Telephone Interview: Provides information about what you can expect when the EDD conducts an interview about eligibility issues.

 - Apply for UI or Reopen a UI Claim

 - Forms and Publications